Tysons, Virginia: Government

 As it is unincorporated, Tysons has no municipal government.
 The Fairfax County Government provides local government services directly.
 For the purposes of representation on the Fairfax County Board of Supervisors, Tysons is in the Board's Hunter Mill and Providence Districts.

 Companies in Tysons typically use McLean or Vienna addresses, but in 2011, the United States Postal Service approved the use of Tysons Corner as a postal address for the 22102 and 22182 ZIP codes of McLean and Vienna, respectively.

 Tysons is in Virginia's 8th and 11th U.S. Congressional Districts.
 For the purposes of representation in the Virginia General Assembly, it is in the 32nd district of the Virginia Senate and the 34th and 35th districts of the Virginia House of Delegates.

+Politics

+In the 2020 presidential election, Democrat Joe Biden received 58.1% of the vote (479 ballots cast), ahead of Republican Donald Trump who received 39.0% of the vote (321 votes), and Libertarian Jo Jorgensen, with 2.8% of the vote (24 votes).

 Education

 Primary and secondary education

 Fairfax County Public Schools (FCPS) provides public primary and secondary education to Tysons residents.
 Five FCPS schools are in Tysons: Freedom Hill Elementary School, Joyce Kilmer Middle School, Westbriar Elementary School, Spring Hill Elementary School, and Westgate Elementary School.
 Resident high school students attend nearby George C. Marshall High School, James Madison High School, Langley High School, or McLean High School.